Enquire now

 Type 2 diabetes treatment

 Type 2 diabetes can be managed at home easily with support from a healthcare team.
 Some people may need intervention depending on their symptoms and condition.
-The doctor might recommend injectable insulin, other injectable medication, and oral diabetes medicines.
+The endocrinology doctor might recommend injectable insulin, other injectable medication, and oral diabetes medicines.
 The medications are given to manage blood sugar levels and avoid complications.
 If you have type 2 diabetes, then make sure to monitor your blood pressure, blood sugar, and cholesterol levels on a regular basis.

 Conclusion